What Is Income Protection insurance?

 Deferred Period

-The waiting period between being unable to work and receiving the first payment.
+The waiting period between being unable to work and getting your first payment.
 Options: 4 weeks, 8 weeks, 13 weeks, 26 weeks, 52 weeks.
 Longer deferred periods mean lower premiums.
-Match your deferred period to how long your employer's sick pay / savings would cover you.
+Match yours to how long your employer sick pay or savings would cover you.

 Critical feature